dougbutner/web-4/README.md

 Before we define web 4.0, we must look briefly at the concepts of web 1.0, web 2.0, and web 3.0

-## What is Web 4.0?
+## Defining Web 4.0

+There are [3] underpinnings of web 4.0

+ 1. Time-issued currency
+ 2. Biocryptographic signatures
+ 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY5MDkzMzIwXX0=
+eyJoaXN0b3J5IjpbMzY4MjE0Njc1LDc2OTA5MzMyMF19
 -->